Specific Subject Requirements and Recommendations

 Applicants currently or previously registered at the University of Guelph should apply through the Application for Internal Transfer or Readmission.
 All other domestic applicants, including those with dual Canadian citizenship, must apply through the Ontario Universities' Application Centre OUAC application.

-International applicants should apply through the Veterinary Medical College Application Service (VMCAS).
+International applicants must apply through the Veterinary Medical College Application Service (VMCAS)

 Application Deadline Dates